Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Introduction

 where $\hat{\boldsymbol\phi}$ denotes an estimate of $\boldsymbol\phi$ produced by a randomized algorithm.
 All stratified algorithms \citep{castro2017improving,zhang2023efficient,wu2023variance} follow this pattern.
 The second category tries to provide sharp \qcs, defined as the minimum number of \queries to ensure

 for every utility function that satisfies $\|U\|_{\infty} \leq C$, where $C$ is constant as $n\rightarrow\infty$ \cite{wang2023data}.
 Very often, the \qc is determined by corner-case utility functions satisfying $U(S) \in \{C, -C\}$ for every $S$.
-These two objective can be connected via Chebyshev's inequality,
+These two objectives are connected via Chebyshev's inequality,